huhamhire/PyDBC/docs/index.rst

 Python Database Connector is a simple package providing lightweight DDL and DML tools for managing different databases.

-This is the documentation for `Hosts Setup Utility`, last updated |today|.
+This is the documentation for `Python Database Connector`, last updated |today|.

 .. toctree::
     :numbered: